 - Buna (Nitrile) – Buna is the most widely used O-Ring elastomer compound.

-- Viton, a registered trademark name of the Chemours Company, is Fluorocarbon, a brand of synthetic rubber and fluoropolymer elastomer.
-It is also known as Fluorocarbon or FKM.
+- FKM, also known as Viton™,a registered trademark name of the Chemours Company, is Fluorocarbon, a brand of synthetic rubber and fluoropolymer elastomer.

 - EPR (EPM) – This is short for Ethylene Propylene rubber, and is very closely related to EPDM (Ethylene Propylene Diene Monomer).
 They are functionally the same thing.
 EPR is often recommended for steam, water, and automotive brake fluids.